Silesian Uprisings: Third Uprising (1921)

-The Inter-Allied Commission, in which General Henri Le Rond was the most influential individual, waited rather long prior to taking any steps to end the violence.
+The Inter-Allied Commission, in which General Henri Le Rond was the most influential individual, delayed before taking any steps to end the violence.
 The French troops generally favored the insurrection, while within some cases, British and Italian contingents actively cooperated with Germans.
-UK Prime Minister Lloyd George's speech in the British Parliament, strongly disapproving of the insurrection, aroused the hopes of some Germans. but the Entente appeared to have no troops ready and available for dispatch.
+UK Prime Minister Lloyd George's speech in the British Parliament, strongly disapproving of the insurrection, aroused the hopes of some Germans, but the Entente appeared to have no troops ready and available for dispatch.
 The only action the 'Inter-Allied Military Control Commission' and the French government made was demanding immediate prohibition of the recruiting of German volunteers from outside Upper Silesia, and this was promptly made public.

 After the initial success of the insurgents in taking over a large portion of Upper Silesia, the German Grenzschutz several times resisted the attacks of Wojciech Korfanty's Polish troops, in some cases with the cooperation of British and Italian troops.
 An attempt on the part of the British troops to take steps against the Polish forces was prevented by General Jules Gratier, the French commander-in-chief of the Allied troops.
 Eventually, the insurgents kept most of territory they had won, including the local industrial district.
 They proved that they could mobilize large amounts of local support, while the German forces based outside Silesia were barred from taking an active part in the conflict.

 The fighting in Upper Silesia was characterized by numerous atrocities on both sides with rape and mutilation being integral and routine methods of war.
 The men of both sides tended to conflate "national honor" and their sense of masculinity with their perceived ability to "protect" the women of their respective communities from the other side.
 For both sides, rape served as a way to symbolically "unman" the men of the other side by proving that they were incapable of defending their women and as a way of asserting their power over the women of the other side, hence the frequency of rape.
 Complaints about rape by both sides started to become common after the 1919 uprising, but were most common after the 1921 uprising.
 The British historian Tim Wilson wrote about sexual violence by the German forces: "Eighteen such incidents can be easily verified.
 Many of these were multiple rapes; in other cases of mass rape the number of victims were not even given".
 In September 1922, the Polish government submitted a detailed dossier about the rape of Polish Upper Silesian women to the League of Nations.
 Wilson also wrote that rape of women believed to be supporting the German cause by "Polish militants" was "relatively common".